-The amendments are effective for annual periods beginning on or after 1 January 2022, with early application permitted.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023, with earlier application permitted.

 Amendments to CIAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Noncurrent

 The amendments to CIAS 1 affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.